 For a better facial profile, a Full Face lift can offer a combination of a facelift with eyelid blepharoplasty, brow lift or submental liposuction.
-Above all a Facelift procedure is individualized for each patient.
+Above all Cosmetic Surgery Full Facelift procedures are individualized for each patient.

 Contrary to popular opinion, the texture of skin will not change by a facelift.
 No matter how tight skin is pulled, acne scars, age spots, fine lines and smoker's creases will soon return to their original texture.
 In short, a facelift does not give someone beautiful skin unless they have beautiful skin to begin with.